pujajais/BlogsDatabase/README.md

 Based on the choice entered, the application performs the corresponding operation.
 For listing articles, only article titles should be displayed; for changing first name, last name, or email, the application should prompt for a new one.

-The application must be implemented using Node.js and MongoDB.
+The application is implemented using Node.js and MongoDB.